Bashamichi Campus

 The Pygmalion Early Childhood Education Method has been adopted by Hama Gakuen (Hama Kids), which has the highest number of students accepted into Nada Junior High School, the most difficult junior high school to get into in Japan.
 Also, it has achieved an average standard deviation score of 60 or higher for its graduates.

-At Pygmalion, children learn number concepts through a variety of teaching materials, teaching tools, and fun games that give them a sense of quantity.
+At Pygmalion, children learn number concepts (math) through a variety of teaching materials, teaching tools, and fun games that give them a sense of quantity.

-1. (1)Finger Dexterity: A vital skill that influences all abilities.
+1. (1) Finger Dexterity: A vital skill that influences all other abilities.
 It fosters the development of independence.

-2. (2)Spatial Ability: Cultivates an understanding of space, position, structure, and develops a broadened perspective and decision-making skills.
+2. (2) Spatial Ability: It cultivates an understanding of space, position, structure, helps to develop a broader perspective and improve decision-making skills.

-3. (3)Shape Ability: The secrets to nurturing thinking and creativity lie within the rich world of shape play.
+3. (3) Shape Ability: The secret to nurturing thinking and creativity lie within the rich world of shape play.

-4. (4)Numerical-Logical Ability: It's not just about counting numbers, but also about fostering creativity, feeling quantities visually, and grasping the concept of numbers.
+4. (4) Numerical-Logical Ability: It's not just about counting numbers, but also about fostering creativity, feeling quantities visually, and grasping the concept of numbers.
 Problem-solving abilities are nurtured.

-5. (5)Language Ability: Develops a living language skill not just as mere characters but for thought and communication.
+5. (5) Language Ability: Develops living language skills not just as written characters but as tools for thought and communication.

-Actively thinking, solving, and creating on one's own leads to the ability to tackle subsequent challenges.
+Actively thinking, solving, and creating on one's own, leads to the ability to tackle subsequent challenges.
 Indeed, cultivating this sought-after strength is the education that Pygmalion aims to provide.

 Ronri Engine (Japanese)